Gas decree must be clearer: region asks court for ruling

 Legal proceedings

-Assessment of gas decree
+Review of the gas decree